HL7/fhir-icsr-ae-reporting/input/pagecontent/index.md

 </figure>
 {::options parse_block_html="true" /}

+The activities from Detect Adverse Event Case to Generate Adverse Event Resource are part of the Report Creation workflow while the remaining activities are part of the Data Submission workflow.

 #### Detect Adverse Event Case
 A system can detect AE cases automatically using the FHIR-based CQL <a href="algorithms.html">algorithms</a> referenced in this IG.